-Velocity and Acceleration Graphs
+D. Velocity and Acceleration Graphs

+When the velocity of an object is changing, it is important to know how fast the change is occurring.
 The rate of change of velocity is known as acceleration.
 In this part of the lab you will create and interpret velocity vs. time and acceleration vs. time graphs for some relatively simple motions.
 In the following activities you will use a fan-cart on a track to produce motion in which velocity is changing at a constant rate.
 Mount the motion sensor on the track at the x = 0 end.